Sell My Written Off Vehicle

 How Do I Scrap a Category A or B Write-Off?

-The easiest way, and the only way to guarantee you’ll get the very best deal for your car, is to scrap through Scrap Car Comparison.
+The easiest way, and the only way to guarantee you’ll get the very best deal for your car or van, is to sell it through Scrap Car Comparison.
 With our dedicated and experienced team, and a network of trusted buyers in all four corners of the country, Scrap Car Comparison guarantees not only the best price, but the best service no matter where in the UK you call home.

 How Do You Sell a Category S or N Car or Van?

-Selling a written-off vehicle, providing it is either Category S or N, is no more difficult than it is to scrap a Category A or B write-off.
-Simply provide all of the details of the vehicle to one of Scrap Car Comparison’s knowledgeable and friendly advisors, and they will be able to secure you the best price available from our nationwide network of buyers.
-Remember, the more details you provide at the first step, the more accurate your initial quote will be.
+Selling a written-off vehicle, providing it is either Category S or N, is no more difficult than it is to sell a Category A or B write-off.
+Simply provide all of the vehicle details to one of Scrap Car Comparison’s knowledgeable and friendly advisors, and they will be able to secure you the best price available from our nationwide network of buyers.
+Remember, the more information you provide at the first step, the more accurate your initial quote will be.